lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/2_Lesson_2/_index.md

 ---

-## Drawing basic shapes on the canvas:
+## LETS PRACTICE!: Drawing basic shapes on the canvas:

 Below are a few basic shape functions that we will expand on later.
 All shape functions need a set of coordinates in order to be drawn on the screen.